Košice International Airport

 Košice International Airport (Medzinárodné letisko Košice) is an international airport serving Košice, Slovakia.
 It is the second largest international airport in Slovakia.
 It is located 6 km to the south of St Elisabeth Cathedral, 230 m above sea level, covering an area of 3.50 km2.
 It serves both scheduled and charter, domestic and international flights.
-Airport capacity is 800,000 passengers a year as of 2012.

-Košice Airport operates 9 direct flights to the following destinations - Prague (Ryanair), Warsaw - Fryderyk Chopin Airport (LOT Polish Airlines), Zürich (Swiss International Air Lines), Vienna (Austrian Airlines), London - to London Luton Airport (Wizz Air) and London-Stansted Airport (Ryanair), Liverpool (Ryanair), Dublin (Ryanair), Zadar (Ryanair).
+Košice Airport operates 12 direct flights to the following destinations - Prague (Ryanair), Warsaw - Fryderyk Chopin Airport (LOT Polish Airlines), Zürich (Swiss International Air Lines), Vienna (Austrian Airlines), London - to London Luton Airport (Wizz Air) and London-Stansted Airport (Ryanair), Liverpool (Ryanair), Dublin (Ryanair), Zadar (Ryanair), Bratislava (Wizz Air), Malaga (Ryanair), Rome (Wizz Air).
 More than 300 destinations are available with a maximum of one change.

 On September 13, 2023, the airport announced the arrival of the new airline Swiss International Air Lines, which will operate a direct route from Košice to Zurich starting from June 2024.
 The start date was later pushed forward to March 27, 2024.

 During the summer flight schedule of 2024, the Irish low-cost airline Ryanair will fly from Košice to the Croatian city of Zadar twice a week.
 Additionally, a direct route to Dublin will also be resumed from the summer flight schedule of 2024.

 With the launch of the 2025 summer flight schedule, Ryanair’s direct route from Košice to Zadar has been reinstated.
-The first flight took off on April 1, 2025, and the frequency has been increased as follows: April, September, and October: 2 flights per week.
-May: 3 flights per week.
-June to August: 4 flights per week.
+The first flight took off on April 1, 2025.